-Arriva buses stop at two stations in Bled: Bled Union, and Bled.
-Bled (the second stop) is the best to jump off at if you’re staying the centre of town or you want to head straight down to the lake.
+Buses stop at two stations in Bled: Bled Union and Bled.
+The second stop, Bled, is the best one to jump off at if you’re staying the centre of town or you want to head straight down to the lake.
 The bus terminates here, so you can’t miss it.

 From the station office, walk south along Cesta Svobode to reach the lake.
 It’s pretty obvious, and remember, Bled is very small so it’s almost impossible to get lost.

 Is there a Flixbus from Ljubljana to Bled?

 No, Flixbus does not service this route.

 If you’re a fan of train travel, there are plenty of passenger trains between Ljubljana and Bled.
 The journey is quite scenic and comfortable, and it takes about the same amount of time (or less) as the bus, around 45-60 minutes depending on the service you choose.

 The only downside is that Bled Railway Station is located 5km from the lake, so you’ll need to take a taxi or a bus the rest of the way.

 There are frequent trains every hour or so from Ljubljana’s main station (adjacent to the bus station) to Lesce-Bled, the most convenient station for accessing the lake.
 Local trains make a dozen or so stops along the way, including in Kranj and Skofja Loka.

 The first train leaves Ljubljana at 4.45am, and the last train is at 11.50pm.
 Check the latest schedule on the Slovenian Railways website.

 There are two types of trains: Older trains (abbreviated with LPV) and newer trains (marked MV or EN or EC).
 The newer trains are slightly faster.